neilswart3/lol-animation/README.md

-# League of legends Animation challenge
+# League of legends animation challenge

 This is a little challenge project to recreate this animation: